 Does a Clean House Make You Happier?

 The short answer: Yes.
-Granted, having a clean home isn’t going to solve all our problems in life or bring peace to the Middle East, but it can help you feel more at peace, balanced, and in control.
+Granted, having a clean home isn’t going to solve all our problems in life and won’t help you find the cure to COVID , but it can help you feel more at peace, balanced, and in control.

 As it turns out, clutter can have a huge impact on our mood and self-esteem.
 A study conducted by Havas Worldwide showed that half of us don’t really need all that stuff to be happy.